Facebook Pixel Code

 COMPETITION LEVELS

-Dancers who take a total of LESS THAN THREE HOURS of combined dance and/or acrobatics lessons per week.
+The Performance-Level is for dancers who take a total of LESS THAN THREE HOURS of dance and/or acrobatics per week and have limited competition experience..

-If a dancer competes in the Advanced Level as a soloist they must remain in the Advanced Level for all solos.
-The dancer cannot move down and perform in any Performance Level routines.
-However, the same dancer can move up and perform in a Competitive level Duet/Trio and Group.
+Advanced-Level dancers are limited to one solo per event.
+A dancer cannot move down and perform in any Performance-Level routines.
+However, the same dancer can move up and perform in a Competitive-Level Duet/Trio and Group.

 If a Duet/Trio or Group has one or more dancers taking over five hours of dance/acrobatics per week, it must enter the Competitive Level.